JurajZelman/dynamic-programming-22/README.md

 # dynamic-programming-22
-Repository containing scripts from the Dynamic Programming and Optimal Control 2022 course at ETH Zürich.
+Repository containing scripts for the Dynamic Programming and Optimal Control 2022 course at ETH Zürich.